Ujjwal-1809/Social-Media-App/README.md

 # PostIT

 A modern and responsive **social media application** built using the **MERN stack**.
-Users can create accounts, log in, post content, and interact with posts in real-time.
+Users can create accounts, log in, post content, and interact with posts through likes and comments.

 ## Technologies Used